fever324/NLP-Projects/Project4/report.md

 The reason we decide to divide training dataset into multiple categories before applying machine learning algorithm on the dataset directly is that we find there exists different linguistic relationship under each category.
 For example,

+**Phonological Similarity**

+	Howard: Watch this, it’s really cool.
+Call Leonard Hofstadter.
+	Howard’s phone: Did you say, call Helen Boxleitner?
+	Howard: No. Call Leonard Hofstadter.
+	Howard’s phone: Did you say, call Temple Beth Sader.
+	Howard: No.
+	Leonard: Here, let me try.
+Call McFlono McFloonyloo.
+Heh-heh.
+	Howard’s phone: Calling Rajesh Koothrappali.
+(Raj’s phone rings).
+	Raj: Oh, that’s very impressive.
+And a little racist.`

+**Acronym multiple sense**

+	Leonard: Why do they say AA?
+	Sheldon: Army Ants.
+	Leonard: Isn’t that confusing?
+AA might mean something else to certain people.
+	Sheldon: Why would a physics bowl team be called anodised aluminium?
+	Leonard: No, I meant…. never mind.
+Hey, check it out.
+I got you a Batman cookie jar!

+**Pun**

+	Sheldon: Interesting!
+So it went beyond the mere fact of coitus to a blow by blow account, as it were.
+	Amy: Pun intended?
+	Sheldon: I'm sorry, what pun?

+**Irony**

+	Leonard: Hope you're hungry.
+	Sheldon: Interesting, a friendly sentiment in this country - a cruel taunt in the Sudan.

 ###3.
 Data and Data Annotation